Home » Trending Now 🔥 » The ‘BBC’ Fetish and Black Gay Men: How Desire Can Dehumanise

 Racial fetishisation on a real Grindr profile bio.

-While the “BBC” fetish is pervasive on dating apps like Grindr and Jack’d, not every expression of desire from non-Black men fits this category.
-Some act on genuine attraction, while others unknowingly mimic pornographic tropes without understanding their weight.
-Naming this harm doesn’t require assuming malice in all cases; it simply requires distinguishing between person-centred desire and dehumanising objectification. ❤️
+While the “BBC” fetish is common on dating apps like Grindr and Jack’d, not every expression of desire from non-Black men falls into this category.
+Some act on real attraction, while others unknowingly imitate pornographic tropes without understanding their significance.
+Recognising this harm does not require assuming malice in all cases; it simply involves distinguishing between person-centred desire and dehumanising objectification. ❤️

-A common defence in dating apps is, “It’s just a preference.”
-However, a genuine preference is flexible and individual (unique to a person), whereas fetishisation is rigid and reductive.
+A common defence on dating apps when fetishisation is called out is, “It’s just a preference.”
+However, a true preference is adaptable and personal, whereas fetishisation is inflexible and reductive.

 Question✅ Genuine Preference🚩 Racial Fetishisation